crholliday/iota-prom-exporter/README.md

 ## Installation

-*Do not run `npm install` as root as it the zeroMQ prebuild dependencies will break the install*
+*Do not run `npm install` as root as it the zeroMQ and levelDB prebuild dependencies will break the install*

 ```
 git clone https://github.com/crholliday/iota-prom-exporter.git